 You can view your annual statement and complete benefit estimates on your own.
 You can see up to date cost-of-living and exchange rates.
 We encourage you to use the website as your first resource for your pension related questions.

-The BAFUNCS Information Leaflet 2 (2017) provides information on action to be taken in connection with the Pension Fund and health insurance schemes when a pensioner dies.
+The BAFUNCS Information Note 2 provides information on action to be taken in connection with the Pension Fund and health insurance schemes when a pensioner dies.

 Pension/Annual Statements were put into all Participants Member Self-Service Folders by the end of June 2017 – Please register (see the instructions below) or go to Member Self-Service to see and print your statement.
 If you do not see your Annual Pension Statement there, please contact the Fund and under How can we Assist you?
 Click on Pension Statement (Annual Statement). payment during the six months prior to 01 May 2017.